 Leadership is the number one factor for effective organizational performance today.
 It is a rich and meaningful word.
 It stirs up a sense of idealism, excitement, hope and courage.
 It is a word that inspires us to be our best; a word that we associate with those who have made the greatest difference in our lives.
 In short, leadership is a significant part of the answer to whatever challenges our organizations may face.
 Being an effective leader involves much more than just getting things done.
 It involves getting the right things done by developing and managing motivated, high- performing teams.

-This leadership modules have been designed for managers, team leaders and other business professionals responsible for developing and performance leading teams and who desire to enhance their empowering leadership high and management skills.
+This leadership modules have been designed for managers, team leaders and other business professionals responsible for developing and leading high performance teams and who desire to enhance their empowering leadership and management skills.

 LS 001: Management and Applied Leadership

 Course Overview: Participants will be able to identify the basic functions of management and the complexities of their role in a global economy.
 The different types of organizational structures and their impact on organizational performance will be identified.
 Identify the different approaches to, and applications of, management and leadership theory and practice.
 Discuss how to achieve cooperative and effective work-group members through effective business communications.
 Understand the change process and the impact of change on organizations.